Knowledge · German medtech

 Attention

 The MDR-to-FDA bridge has a regulatory side and a commercial side.
 FDA counsel handles the pathway.
-Marketing handles the commercial surface.
+Marketing handles the website, deck, and sales material.
 Both sides need to ship together.

 MDR (Regulation EU 2017/745) governs CE-marking in the EU and replaced the prior MDD framework, raising evidentiary requirements, tightening post-market surveillance, and introducing the European Database on Medical Devices (Eudamed).
 None of this satisfies the FDA.

 A German medtech firm with a Class IIb CE-marked device under MDR has not satisfied the FDA.
-The FDA reads US predicate, US classification, US clinical evidence, US post-market surveillance.
+The FDA judges US predicate, US classification, US clinical evidence, US post-market surveillance.
 The MDR clinical evaluation report does not auto-port to FDA clinical-data acceptability.
-The German firm's commercial frame in the US must surface the FDA pathway, the named timeline, and the US clinical-evidence position in US-legible form so US health-system procurement and KOL conversations can proceed in parallel with the regulatory submission.
+The German firm's sales story in the US must surface the FDA pathway, the named timeline, and the US clinical-evidence position in US-legible form so US health-system procurement and KOL conversations can proceed in parallel with the regulatory submission.

 510(k), De Novo, PMA, IDE-PMA.
 Pathway selection is counsel scope.